joshuarubin/teleport-job-worker/rfd/0-job-worker.md

 ##### cgroups

 The library implementation will be configured at instantiation with limits that can be parsed into values for `cpu.max`, `memory.max` and `io.max`.
-These values will originate from runtime flags provided to the server with defaults that do not implement limits.
+These values will originate from runtime flags provided to the server with useful defaults.
 All processes will be started in a new cgroup regardless of the values of these limits.
 Note that for expediency, it is assumed that cgroups v2 are in use on the system running the service.

 ##### namespaces